 Apply the Icing

 - Apply the icing to your bat cookies with a squeeze bottle, or a sandwich bag with the corner cut off.
 You can use my "design" or make your own.

 - Use the icing to attach the Reese's bat head as well as the candy eyes.
 Let cure for a hour or so before serving.

 Amount Per Serving: Calories: 239Total Fat: 11gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 24mgSodium: 110mgCarbohydrates: 34gFiber: 1gSugar: 25gProtein: 3g

-If you like these bat cookies, I’d love for you to check out these other fun Halloween posts:
+If you like these bat cookies, let me know in the comments!
+I’d love for you to check out these other fun Halloween dessert posts:

 Candy Corn Cake Bars • Candy Corn Cupcakes • Halloween Bark • Halloween Cookie Pizza • Halloween Cupcakes • Halloween M&M Cookies • Halloween Monkey Bread • Halloween Whoopie Pies • Mummy Cookies • Mummy Truffles • Owl Cupcakes • Popcorn Balls